Resources for small museums and historic sites

 Your site’s sherds are out of the ground.
 Now what?
 The Society of Historical Archaeology walks you through the basics on processing, managing, and preserving your site’s archaeological materials in Standards and Guidelines for the Curation of Archaeological Collections.

-The U.S. Department of the Interior and National Park Service offer Managing Archaeological Collections, an online textbook with the option of receiving a certificate from the Department of the Interior’s “DOI Learn” initiative.
+The U.S. Department of the Interior and National Park Service offer Managing Archaeological Collections, an online distance learning program with the option of receiving a certificate from the Department of the Interior’s “DOI Learn” initiative.
 Lessons cover everything from curation to project design to laws as they relate to archaeology.

 Not sure how to tell the difference between porcelain and earthenware?
 Need to know the parts of a spur or the origins of a projective point?
 Jefferson Patterson Park & Museum and the State Museum of Archeology offer this great website, Diagnostic Artifacts in Maryland, that provides excellent guides on how to identify and date a range of archaeological finds.